usagitoneko97/klara/A3.LVN/readme.md

 ![lvnFirst](https://github.com/usagitoneko97/python-ast/blob/master/A2.LVN/resources/lvnFirst.svg)

-Let's consider the example in the introduction.
-The algorithm parses through the expresssion and enumerate each variable, and adds it into a Python `dictionary`.
+Consider the example in the introduction.
+The algorithm parses through the expression and enumerate each variable, and adds it to a Python `dictionary`.
 Variables already added will not be added again.
 The dictionary is used for searching purpose later.

 ~~In the first operation, the variables on the right-hand side will get the value number first, either previously defined, or assigning new value number.~~